-Why your home equity matters
+Why does your home equity matter?

 One reason to check your home equity is if you are paying Private Mortgage Insurance (PMI).
 Many conventional mortgages require you to pay for PMI until the equity you have in your home reaches 20%.
 Once you reach this figure, it is possible to remove PMI from your mortgage and save money.
 If house prices are rising in your community, you may have more home equity than you realize.

 It's important to know your home equity if you are thinking of refinancing your loan.
-When mortgage rates are falling, it may be possible to refinance your mortgage and save money on interest, reduce your monthly payments, or pay down your loan sooner.
+When mortgage rates are falling, it may be possible to refinance and save money on interest, reduce your monthly payments, or pay down your loan sooner.
 By refinancing, the total amount of finance charges may be higher over the life of the loan.
 Your home equity influences the terms of a loan you might get.

 You can also borrow against the value of your home's equity to get cash to finance home improvements, pay for college, or consolidate debts.
 This is called a cash out refinance.
 You refinance your loan for more than you owe and take the difference in cash.
 How much home equity you have affects the amount of money you might be able to borrow.